Bruxism: what it is, how to fix it and ways to stop grinding your teeth

 Can bruxism cause ear problems?

-Yes, over time the damage caused to your facial bones can lead to ear problems but it is only in severe cases it can lead to ringing in the ears, more commonly known as Tinnitus.
+Yes, over time, the damage caused to your facial bones can lead to ear problems, but it is only in severe cases that it can lead to ringing in the ears, more commonly known as Tinnitus.

 Is bruxism hereditary?

 Although bruxism is not always hereditary, doctors agree and evidence suggests that it runs in families.
 Hereditary bruxism is usually caused by increased cortisol levels in families.
-Other conditions that cause bruxism, such as stress, it’s unlikely that you have hereditary teeth grinding.
+Other conditions that cause bruxism, such as stress, make it unlikely that you have hereditary teeth grinding.

 Company